delfick/credo/README.rst

 Changelog
 ---------

+0.2.5
+    Fixed bug where credo would crash if your ~/.ssh folder had subfolders

+    Can now specify --half-life when you do a rotate, exec, inject or exports

+    You can now set a ``half_life`` option in ~/.credo/config

 0.2.4
     Made it so that --help when used with credo sourceable doesn't return exit code 0 because the bash helper would source --help output